davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 By minimising the differences between a newly-built std and a pre-built std, there is less chance of the user experiencing bugs or unexpected behaviour from the well-tested and supported pre-built std.
-Later proposals will extend the `build-std` option with customised standard library builds.
+Later proposals will extend the `build-std` option with customised standard library builds that use the user's profile.

 ↩ [*Proposal*][proposal]